The Roland SPD-SX is one of the best and most popular high-end sample pads around. In this article, we’re going to dive into it in more detail.

 The LCD menu and navigation on the device are very quick, and changing between kits is done very quickly (something which is not often the case for cheap sample pads!).

 The build quality on this device is fantastic.
-Each of the pads are separate and there is never a problem with cross-talk on these professional pads.
+Each of the pads is separate and there is never a problem with cross-talk on these professional pads.

-The sample pad comes with a number of pre-programmed kits, but it’s potential really comes in it’s customization, in which you can store a large amount of sample thanks to a generous amount of storage.
+The sample pad comes with several pre-programmed kits, but its potential comes in its customization, in which you can store a large number of samples thanks to a generous amount of storage (4GB).
 You can quickly load customized samples with multi-pad sampling functions.

 You can easily stream an MP3 player inside to record and chop samples based on your preferences.
-In case that your samples are on a PC or laptop, you can use a USB thumb drive or USB cable directly to the computer so that you can manage samples by using native software.
+In case your samples are on a PC or laptop, you can use a USB memory thumb drive or USB cable (USB MIDI) directly to the computer so that you can manage samples by using native software.

 When it comes to additional features, you will be able to install two dual-zone external trigger inputs (for example, snare pad, kick pad, etc).
 You could connect up to 4 external single-zone pads instead of 2 dual-zone ones, but you will need to get your hands on extenders for this.

 There are numerous built-in effects to help you get the sound you want.
-It contains effects such as delay, EQ filter, and looped and you can manipulate it on stage in real-time so that you can really have fun and play live.
+It contains effects such as delay, EQ filter, and looped and you can manipulate it on stage in real-time so that you can really have fun and play gigs with the real-time effects.
+Also, there is a click metronome for better and more accurate practice sessions.

 To hear how it sounds, you should visit this video!